ctx-core/rmemo/README.md

 ## Note about the Tag Vector Name Convention

-You may have noticed that underscore casing is used & the trailing `_` for factory functions.
-This is from the development of the [Tag Vector](https://www.briantakita.me/posts/tag-vector-0-introduction) name convention.
+You may have noticed the usage of underscore casing.
+And the trailing `_` for factory functions.
+The [Tag Vector](https://www.briantakita.me/posts/tag-vector-0-introduction) name system describes these patterns.

 ## motivation

-I'm a fan of reactive state management solutions provided by nanostores, solidjs, svelte, & vanJS.
-I wanted one of these solutions to be a general solution that I can use on the browser & server, with web UIs & domain libraries.
-Each of these projects are focused on their particular objectives.
+I liked & used some popular reactive state management solutions.
+These popular libraries include nanostores, solidjs, svelte, & vanJS.
+I needed a general solution that I can use on the browser & server, with web UIs & domain libraries.
+For automating builds & deployments.
+These projects focus on their particular objectives.
 I found they were unable to support my use cases in one way or another.

-Between an impasse in adding autosubscriptions to nanostores & adding server-side reactive support to vanJS, I created rmemo.
+An impasse in adding autosubscriptions to nanostores.
+An impasse in adding server-side reactive support to vanJS.
+Both led me to create rmemo.